Your Calendar is a Horror Movie

 By John Sindelar in Making Time

 You look at your calendar, and while you can see your appointments, you know there is something ominous just off-screen.
 You’re not sure exactly what it is, or when it’s gonna bite you, but you know it’s just a matter of time.
-That’s how most people “remember” their schedules: as ominous obligations soon to confront them.
+That’s how most people experience their schedules: as ominous obligations soon to confront them.

-This is the temporal version of “social proprioception,” the need for reassurance that makes apps like Twitter and Facebook so addictive.
-Temporal proprioception means knowing where you are in time, that you’re on track, and that your schedule is in line with your priorities, not encroaching on them.
+Taking your day back means knowing where you are in time, that you’re on track, and that your schedule is in line with your priorities, not encroaching on them.

 That’s what we’re building.
 Join us.